Quick Start¶

 Airflow requires a home directory, and uses

-environment variable is used to inform Airflow of the desired location.
+~/airflowby default, but you can set a different location if you prefer.
+TheAIRFLOW_HOMEenvironment variable is used to inform Airflow of the desired location.
 This step of setting the environment variable should be done before installing Airflow so that the installation process knows where to store the necessary files.export AIRFLOW_HOME=~/airflow

 Install Airflow using the constraints file, which is determined based on the URL we pass: